angarsky/diveintopython/learn/classes/import.md

 ## Importing Classes with Aliases

 In Python, we can import classes with aliases to make our code more readable and concise.
 Aliases allow us to use a shorter, more convenient name for a class, without having to type out its full name every time we use it.
-Here are two examples:

 ```python
 # Importing the math module and aliasing it as m